 - whether the specialist surgeon (gynaecological oncologist) thinks they can remove all the cancer

 - your general health

-If your surgeon could remove all your cancer, chemotherapy aims to reduce the risk of the cancer coming back.
-If the surgeon couldn't remove all the cancer, chemotherapy aims to shrink the cancer that has been left behind.
+Adjuvant chemotherapy aims to reduce the risk of the cancer coming back.
+If the surgeon couldn't remove all the cancer, the chemotherapy aims to shrink the cancer that has been left behind.
 Some women may then have further surgery.

-With primary chemotherapy, you have a scan halfway through the course.
-If the cancer is shrinking, you will then have surgery.
-You may hear your surgeon call this interval debulking surgery, or IDS.
+You have a scan halfway through the chemotherapy course.
+You then have surgery if the scan shows your cancer is shrinking.
+You may hear your specialist call this interval debulking surgery, or IDS.
 After the surgery, you have the rest of the course of chemotherapy.

 For some stage 3 cancers, you might have a type of targeted drug treatment called bevacizumab with chemotherapy.

 If surgery isn't possible

 It might not be possible to have surgery if your cancer has spread widely or you are not well enough.